 Sparing the healthy cells from the effects of the cancer treatment is a key benefit of targeted therapy.
 Some patients report experiencing increased energy compared with traditional treatment, which often leaves patients feeling worse before they feel better.

 This does not mean PARP inhibitors are without side effects.
 Some common side effects of olaparib, used to treat advanced ovarian cancer, are nausea and vomiting, appetite changes, fatigue, rash and cough.

 While olaparib has been FDA approved for use in advanced ovarian cancer, it is being tested on other tumor types in ongoing clinical trials.
 These trials can be found through the U.S. National Institutes of Health site.
 This is a registry and results database of publicly and privately supported clinical studies with human participants.
-For people considering treatment at the University of Michigan Comprehensive Cancer Center, a list of clinical trials can be found here.
+For people considering treatment at the University of Michigan Rogel Cancer Center, a list of clinical trials can be found here.